chris-121/Riafy_Task_Client/README.md

 ## Installation

-To use the plugin, follow these steps:
+To use the js plugin, follow these steps:

 1. **Download the Plugin Files**: Download the `script.js` file and place it in your project directory.